meltano/meltano-codespace-ready/README.md

       default_target_schema: raw
 ```

-# Step 5 - Run your EL pipeline
+# Step 5 - run your EL pipeline

 Now you can do your first complete EL run by calling `meltano run`!